sai-pullabhotla/catatumbo/README.md

 	* Keys, Parent Keys and Key References
 	* List Values (List & Set)
 	* Maps
+* Support for "true" Decimal types, though the Cloud Datastore does not have native support for this.
+* Ability to annotate which fields are indexed/not indexed
+* Ability to attach custom mappers to a field to map its value to/from the Datastore.
+* Ability to override default Mappers for a specified Type/Class.
 * Support for embedded objects through the use of @Embedded and @Embeddable annotations.
 * Persisting of inherited fields of an Entity through the use of @MappedSuperClass annotation.
 * Optimistic Locking support through the use of @Version annotation.